 Plastic chairs and loungers can technically be used on a Baja shelf, but there are better (and more aesthetically pleasing options) out there.

 8 in-pool furniture and accessories to consider

-When it comes to in-pool furniture, there are a couple of different categories to choose from.
+There are a couple of different categories of in-pool furniture to choose from.
 Some items rest on a tanning ledge and can be purchased at a premium, while others are designed to float and are really more of a novelty than premium furniture.

-When it comes to in-pool furniture, Ledge Lounge is the company to know about.
+Ledge Lounger is the company to know about when it comes to in-pool chairs.
 They are pioneers in this category of furniture, and most of these items in this list (like bar stools and tables) are manufactured by them.